Excalibur (film): Filming

-Excalibur was filmed on-location in County Wicklow, County Tipperary, and County Kerry, with the interiors shot at Ardmore Studios.
+Excalibur was filmed in 1980 on-location in County Wicklow, County Tipperary, and County Kerry, with the interiors shot at Ardmore Studios.
 The costumes were designed by Bob Ringwood.
-The armor was designed by Terry English.
+The armour was designed by Terry English.

-An early critical battle scene at a castle, in which Arthur is made a knight by Uryens while kneeling in a moat, was filmed in Cahir Castle, in Cahir County Tipperary, the Republic of Ireland, a well-preserved Irish castle.
+An early critical battle scene at a castle, in which Arthur is made a knight by Uryens while kneeling in a moat, was filmed in Cahir Castle, in Cahir County Tipperary, a well-preserved Irish castle.
 The castle's moat is the River Suir which flows around it.
 The fight with Lancelot was filmed at Powerscourt Estate's waterfall.
 Other locations included Wicklow Head as the backdrop to the battle over Tintagel, the Kerry coast as the place from which Arthur sails to Avalon, and a place called Childers Wood near Roundwood, County Wicklow, where Arthur comes on Excalibur in the stone.
 At the time, John Boorman was living just a few miles down the road, at Annamoe.
 According to Boorman, the love scene between Lancelot and Guenevere in the forest was filmed on a very cold night, but Nicholas Clay and Cherie Lunghi performed the scene nude anyway.

+The opening battle sequence had to be remounted twice, when a fault in the light meter led the first two attempts to come out underexposed.
+The original director of photography, Tony Pierce-Roberts, suffered a nervous breakdown and was replaced by Alex Thomson.
+Heavy rainfall meant shooting was frequently delayed.

+Music

+Classical music excerpts by Richard Wagner ("Siegfried's Funeral March", "Prelude to Parsifal", "Prelude to Tristan and Isolde") and Carl Orff ("O Fortuna") feature prominently in the film.
+The original underscore was written by Trevor Jones, the South African composer's first score for a major feature film.
+The score was performed by the London Philharmonic Orchestra.

+Critic Thomas Glorieux noted "here the classical music was given the opportunity to shine through most of the important scenes, while giving Jones the underscore to tie it all together."

+Editing

 According to Boorman, the film was originally three hours long; among the scenes that were deleted from the finished film, but featured in one of the promotional trailers, was a sequence where Lancelot rescued Guenevere from a forest bandit.